Undergraduate Global Opportunities

 With study abroad through exchange, students are sent directly to a partner university.
 This can sometimes be more convenient than going through a third-party provider.
 Students pay CBU's tuition and cover room/board, food and other expenses, just like they would during a normal semester at CBU.
 Another benefit of exchange is that institutional aid and scholarships apply to tuition, unlike many study abroad opportunities through third-party providers.
 The exchange option offers a much wider variety of courses and programs than traditional study abroad through third-party providers.
 Typically, courses are also pre-approved by the University Registrar, saving students time with the evaluation process from the university.

 *Note: The programs available are subject to change.
-Current students, please see InsideCBU for the latest information.
+Current students, please see calbaptist.terradotta.com for the latest information.

-Faculty-Led Group Experiences are experiential learning opportunities that integrate academic curriculum with community engagement globally and help students gain a better understanding of their discipline through ongoing, structured reflection during the off-campus experience and after they return to campus.
+International Faculty-Led Experiences are hands-on learning opportunities that integrate academic curriculum with community engagement globally and help students gain a better understanding of their discipline through ongoing, structured reflection during the off-campus experience and after they return to campus.
 Many of these experiences, while based on certain disciplines, are open to students from all majors.
 Trips average 1 to 2 weeks, with the longest running for a month.
 The trip sizes vary; anywhere from 5 to 40 students.
-There were 22+ faculty-led experiences planned for the 2019-2020 academic year, and many more are being developed for future years.
+There are 29 faculty-led experiences planned for the 2025-2026 academic year, and many more are being developed for future years.

-The Peru eco tour-based experience will be 9 days and provides students of all majors with an understanding of both theory and practical applications of concepts surrounding international ecotourism.
+The South Korea eco tour-based experience will be 9 days and provides students of all majors with an understanding of both theory and practical applications of concepts surrounding international ecotourism.
 Students will interact with the local communities and learn about being responsible tourists and stewards of the natural world.

 CAVAD in Italy

 Travel to Florence, Venice, and Rome with the Architecture Department.
-This program is integral to the successful completion of the M.Arch. program at CBU.
-This is an intensive, multi-week academic study of the architecture and urbanism of Italy through readings, discussion and observational/analytical sketching.
+This program is integral to completing the M.Arch. program at CBU.
+Students will experience an intensive, multi-week academic study of the architecture and urbanism of Italy through readings, discussion, and observational/analytical sketching.

 Nursing in Thailand

-Join the College of Nursing on this special experience to Chiang Klang, Thailand.
+Join the College of Nursing for this exceptional experience in Chiang Klang, Thailand.
 A handful of students will enjoy this nursing practicum overseas.
-As part of the Thailand Community Health International Immersion experience, nursing students travel to Thailand and serve marginalized communities.
+Nursing students will travel to Thailand and serve marginalized communities as part of the Thailand Community Health International Immersion experience.
 Enrollment in a course is required before traveling to Thailand.
-For spring and summer travel to Thailand, students should register for NUR 430, Transcultural Patterns of Health.
-For summer travel, students should register for NUR 421, Community and Public Health Nursing Clinical.

-The College of Health Science at California Baptist University is dedicated to seeking out opportunities for global engagement and partnerships.
+The College of Health Science at California Baptist University is dedicated to seeking global engagement and partnership opportunities.
 These international partnerships allow for unique educational programs and research collaboration.

 Global Practicum Courses